utshomax/postman-docs/src/pages/docs/getting-started/importing-and-exporting/exporting-data.md

     url: "https://youtu.be/KdaiVdNMgL4"
 ---

-You can export your Postman data, including collections, environments, data dumps, and globals, as JSON files.
-You can import these files back into any Postman instance, or use them with [Newman](/docs/collections/using-newman-cli/command-line-integration-with-newman/), Postman's command-line collection runner.
+You can export your Postman data, including collections, environments, global variables, and data dumps, as JSON files.
+You can import these files back into any Postman instance, share them with others, or use them with [Newman](/docs/collections/using-newman-cli/command-line-integration-with-newman/), Postman's command-line collection runner.

 ## Contents